marcprux/MemoZ/README.md

 ## Parameterizing Memoization

-Although you cann memoize an arbitrary function call, you can parameterize the memoization calculation by implementing the keyPath as a subscript with `Hashable` parameters.
+Although you cannot memoize an arbitrary function call, you can parameterize the memoization calculation by implementing the keyPath as a subscript with `Hashable` parameters.
 For example, if you want to be able to memoize the results of JSON encoding based on various formatting properties, you might make this extension on `Encodable`:

 ```swift
 extension Encodable {